andreadev-it/neorg-module-tutorials/part-3.md

 end
 ```

-the `add_commands_from_table` method allows us to create new commands that will be run when typing: `:Neorg my-command`.
-In this table, all  keys are new commands, and the value set up some configuration for each command.
+The `add_commands_from_table` method allows us to create new commands that will be run when typing: `:Neorg my-command`.
+In this table, all  keys are new commands, and the values are configuration tables for each command.
 In this case, we're adding a `show-ts-tree` command, that takes no arguments (`args = 0`), will only be run in norg files (`condition = 'norg'`) and will trigger an event called `external.show-ts-tree.show`.

 Now we've added a new command, but we won't be able to use it unless we first subscribe to it.
 We can do it with the `module.events.subscribed` option.
 Let's add this code to our module: